 Challenge number Detail of challenge 1.
 We have an extremely complex school population, with a number of children from vulnerable groups who need additional support.
 We have a number of pupils with multiple barriers to learning for example SEND and EAL which are both significantly higher than National averages.
-2. Phonics and Reading have been identified as target areas across the school to ensure consistency of approach and to enable children to make good progress.
+2. Reading and writing have been identified as target areas across the school to ensure consistency of approach and to enable children to make good progress.
 3. Increasing number of children with complex specialist needs who require specialist approaches who are joining the school at the early years stage.
+4. Over 67% of our children have English as an additional language, which presents many challenges.
+We have identified that they need additional exposure to vocabulary in order to meet their potential across the curriculum

-4. Over 90% of our children have English as an additional language, which presents many challenges.
-We have identified that they need additional exposure to vocabulary in order to meet their potential across the curriculum 5.
-Our disadvantaged children begin at our school with very low starting points and often have limited life experience.
+5. Our disadvantaged children begin at our school with very low starting points and often have limited life experience.
 This can be a challenge across the school, particularly where they join higher up the school.
 6. We have identified that whilst our children make good progress in decoding reading, their comprehension skills take longer to develop and require intervention.
-7. As a result of lack of experience our children do not always make the connection between learning that we would expect and require enrichment activities to be provided.
-8. Our families often have English as an additional language and/or low literacy skills and can struggle to access resources and support.
-9. Our families often lack the technology to access online resources.
+7. As a result of lack of experience our children do not always make the connection between learning that we would expect and require enrichment activities to be provided to extend their cultural capital 8.
+Our families often have English as an additional language and/or low literacy skills and can struggle to access resources and support and to support curriculum learning at home 9.
+Our families often lack the technology to access online resources.
 10. We have identified that a number of our pupils need additional support for mental health and well-being to develop their resilience.